top of page

 Inevitably, I went to the police station.

-Another common redundancy occurs when there are two modifiers, an adjective and an adverb, that mean the same thing:
+Another common redundancy occurs when there are two adverbial modifiers that mean the same thing:

 (lit.
-The main factors that trigger anxiety in children are generally these.)
+The main factors that trigger anxiety in children generally include genetic predisposition, stressful life events, family dynamics, and social pressures.)

 Revised 1:

-The common factors that trigger anxiety in children include.
+The main factors that trigger anxiety in children include genetic predisposition, stressful life events, family dynamics, and social pressures.

 Revised 2: